TommasoMoro03/IR-group-project/README.md

   - Content Length Analysis: Discards pages with a word count below a defined threshold (MIN_ARTICLE_WORDS).

 - **Main Content Extraction**: Isolates the primary text of an article by searching for specific HTML containers (e.g., <div class="entry-content">) and implements fallback strategies for robustness.

-- **Link Extraction:** Identifying and extracting all internal and external hyperlinks present on a page to feed back into the `crawling` module's URL frontier.
+- **Link Extraction**: Extracts all internal and external hyperlinks present on a page to feed back into the crawling module's URL frontier.

-- **Duplicate Detection**: Prevents re-processing of the same article by checking the URL of each candidate page against the existing document_list.json index.
+- **Duplicate and Update Logic**: Prevents re-processing of the same article by checking its URL against the document_list.json index.
+If an article is new, it's added with a last_crawled_at timestamp.
+If it's a known live page, its content and timestamp are updated.

 ### `retrieving/`